starrstrukk/Dead-by-Daylight-Perk-Shuffle/README.md

 # Dead-by-Daylight-Perk-Shuffle
 This app is a perk shuffle for Dead by Daylight.
 Its a fun addition to your game!
 Choose from a handful of themes, select owned perks, and do fun modes and challenges!

 I plan to integrate many features into this app.
+I am hoping to eventually turn this into a companion app.

 When you first open the app, you will see many options!
 <img width="692" height="720" alt="Screenshot 2026-01-10 002243" src="https://github.com/user-attachments/assets/8a592390-77f4-494b-b5e5-f7807884d57f" />